 Crack IIT JEE on the First Attempt?
 Study Tips & Tricks

-Did you know that most students break the Jee Main and JEE exams on their first attempt?
+Did you know most students break the Jee Main and JEE exams on their first attempt?
 Although reliable data is not available, it is believed that more than 60 % of the candidates are only the first to work.
-So if you give Je for the first time, the possibilities are in your favor to break the IIT JEE.
+So, if you give Je for the first time, the possibilities are in your favor to break the IIT JEE.

 Here are some tips to solve IIT JEE on the first try